Frostbyte-Inc/Filmibeat/README.md

 # 🎑 How to use
  * First, You need to obtain an API key from https://www.themoviedb.org/
- * Then, define the API key as a Gradle Global property under MovieDbApiKey="YourAPIKey" for security purposes OR you can directly define it in the project but it's perfectly unsafe and is not encouraged
+ * Then, define the API key as a Gradle Global property under MovieDbApiKey="YourAPIKey" for security purposes
  * After that the project will compile properly